 The practice had policies and procedures in place for recognising and responding to concerns about the safety and welfare of patients.
-Staff we spoke with were aware of these policies and who to contact and how to refer concerns to agencies outside of the practice should they need to raise concerns.
-They were able to demonstrate that they understood the different forms of abuse and how to raise concerns.
 From records viewed we saw that all staff at the practice were trained in safeguarding adults and children.
 The dentist had a lead role in safeguarding to provide support and advice to staff and to oversee safeguarding procedures within the practice.